Apply to the BSN Program (PDF)

 - An unencumbered license to practice as a registered nurse in the state of Tennessee is required for enrollment; clinical practicum may necessitate licensure in neighboring states.

-- Medical profile, including immunizations record and urine drug screen completed no more than 90 days prior to enrollment to the MSN program, and a criminal background check
+- Medical profile (including immunizations record), urine drug screen, and a criminal background check must be completed no more than 90 days prior to enrollment to the MSN program.

 At LMU, the FNP concentration has been designed to meet standards for advanced practice education as mandated by the National Organization of Nurse Practitioner Faculties (NONPF).
 The FNP concentration has been approved by both the Southern Association of Colleges and Schools (SACS) and the Tennessee Board of Nursing (TBON).
 Nursing program accreditation has been granted by the Accreditation Commission for Education in Nursing (ACEN).
 The Master of Science in Nursing (MSN) degree program is accredited by ACEN.
 The address for ACEN is: 3343 Peachtree Rd NE, Suite 850, Atlanta, GA 30326.